erik-gbg/JobLinks/README.md

 ### joblinks.py
 Given a search query this module reads all ads (in successive batches of 100).
-A catalogue is created, grouped by sites, containing a selection of the data attributes.
+A catalogue is created, grouped by sites, containing a subset of the data attributes.
 The catalogue can be saved as a JSON file or used directly by the joblinks_browswer.

 ### joblinks_browswer.py